 Every so often it does, in fact, rain all day.
 Nevertheless, activities still go on because it never rains hard throughout the day.
 On days like this, hikes focus more on the incredible plant life of Mashpi rather than on wildlife sightings.
 When it´s raining, a visit to the Life Center, Hummingbird Garden, or Laboratory is recommended because they are covered.
 The Life Center, especially, has several activities that visitors can enjoy under the protection of a roof, including a butterfly sanctuary, a research center, and a stunning orchid display, many of which have been brought in straight from the cloud forest within the last few days.
 The Life Center also has a covered deck with amazing panoramic views, so as soon as the rain stops and the sun starts to peek through the clouds, it is the perfect place to be with a telescope and a set of binoculars!
 As soon as it stops raining, species of all kinds tend to be more active, so birds and animals are easier than ever to spot right after the rainfall.

 Finally the Laboratory, located between the Lodge and the Life Center, makes for a fascinating visit on a rainy day.
 Drawers upon drawers of butterfly, beetle, and wasp species line the walls, as well as several other peculiar insects that make the cloud forest their home.
 The deeply knowledgeable biologists are delighted to give detailed descriptions of each species and show them to visitors under the professional-grade microscopes on hand.
+In few words, there are different activities to adapt to the weather changes at Mashpi Lodge.

 What wildlife can you see when it´s raining?